Machine Guard Safety Training – [Complete Video Package]

 What are the different types of machine guards used?

-1. Fixed guards (the oldest and simplest type of guards which include wire cages, plastic shields, metal covers, etc)
+• Fixed guards (the oldest and simplest type of guards, which include wire cages, plastic shields, metal covers, etc.)

-3. Light curtains (Uses beams of light to create an invisible barrier around the machine which prevents the machine from being used if the light curtain is broken)
+• Light curtains (Uses beams of light to create an invisible barrier around the machine, which prevents the machine from being used if the light curtain is broken)

-4. Pressure- Sensing guards (for example, pressure sensitive mats which prevents the machine from operating if there is weight on the mat)
+• Pressure-Sensing guards (for example, pressure-sensitive mats that prevent the machine from operating if there is weight on the mat)

 • Can machine guards prevent all accidents?
-The answer is “no.” The key taught in this training is that no machine guard is full proof, and that is why safety work practices must be followed at all times IN ADDITION TO any machine guarding.
+The answer is “no.” The key taught in this training is that no machine guard is foolproof, which is why safety work practices must be followed at all times IN ADDITION TO any machine guarding.

 • and much more…